nedtaylor/athena/docs/joss/paper.md

 This allows machine learning models to be embedded within existing simulation codes without requiring cross-language interoperability layers.
 The library is particularly aimed at researchers working with large Fortran codebases in fields such as materials science, plasma physics, and computational fluid dynamics.

-The software focuses on enabling experimentation with neural network architectures that are increasingly relevant in scientific machine learning, including:
+The software focuses on enabling experimentation with network architectures that are increasingly relevant in scientific machine learning, including:

 - Graph neural networks for atomistic and structured data
 - Physics-informed neural networks for solving PDEs